 Training for Utah's wilderness medical professionals

-The Center for Emergency Programs proudly offers wilderness medicine courses in partnership with NOLS Wilderness Medicine Institute.
+U of U Emergency Programs proudly offers wilderness medicine courses in partnership with NOLS Wilderness Medicine.
 This partnership combines NOLS, the leader in wilderness medicine training, with the power of a level one research institution, resulting in some of the most powerful and exciting wilderness medicine and technical rescue courses on the market.

-The University of Utah, Center for Emergency Programs also offers University of Utah credit for all NOLS Wilderness Medicine students in their 450+ annual courses.
+University of Utah Emergency Programs also offers University of Utah credit for all NOLS Wilderness Medicine students in their 450+ annual courses.

 Wilderness Medicine courses provide participants with the patient care skills to respond to a wide variety of medical emergencies when you are responding outside the reach of urban EMS and it is not possible to access definitive medical care in a timely manner.
 Whether you are called on to provide care for friends and family or as a professional, wilderness medicine training provides the ability to care for patients when EMS is more than a phone call away.